sirajudheenam/RoR-SampleApp/docs/part_2_deploy_on_heroku.md

 git push heroku-yourapp master

+# Heroku - babel warnings:

+you can silence this warning by explicitly adding
+remote:        	["@babel/plugin-proposal-private-methods", { "loose": true }]
+remote:        to the "plugins" section of your Babel config

+Edit this file `babel.config.js`

+Go to plugins section and add this:

+`["@babel/plugin-proposal-private-methods", { "loose": true }]`

 ```
 # If you have already initialized git on the app directory
 # If app is created via dashboard